Many consider the American robin's bright red breast a sign of spring. Learn what a robin looks like and where to find them.

 Robins do not typically visit bird feeders.
 Learn how to attract robins to your yard or garden.

 Listen to the American robin’s song.
 Their loud liquid song sounds like “cheerily, cheer-up, cheerio.”
-Wake up early to listen for a robin bird call.
+If you wake up early, listen for a robin bird call.

 American robins frequently shows up in yards, fields, farms and woods.
 See the range map below to learn where to find American robins throughout the year.
 Do robins migrate south for the winter and return in the spring?